jharris1993/micropython-gigglebot/docs/source/code.rst

 **************************

 The :py:mod:`gigglebot` module should be the go-to module when playing around with the `GiggleBot`_.
 That's why this is the first module that gets documented in this chapter.

+The module, should you want to use it in another firmware instead of using the *GiggleBot MicroPython Firmware* (that already comes with all the modules in it), can be downloaded from :s3-storage-module:`here <gigglebot.py>` (version |fwversion|).

 .. automodule:: gigglebot
    :members: